IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 ---------------------

-Tab Delimited Network: Similar to the basic SIF export, except that each snapshot will be specified with two files The first file will be SIF (using CPATH_ID instead of GENE_SYMBOL) plus edge attributes.
-Current edge attributes consist of the Participant-A GENE_SYMBOL, Participant-B GENE_SYMBOL, & interaction data source.
+Tab Delimited Network: Similar to the basic SIF export, except that each snapshot will be specified with two files.
+The first file will be SIF (using CPATH_ID instead of GENE_SYMBOL) plus edge attributes.
+Current edge attributes consist of the Participant-A GENE_SYMBOL, Participant-B GENE_SYMBOL, interaction data source and PubMed ID.
 The second file will be participant CPATH_ID followed by node attributes.
-Current node attributes consist of GENE_SYMBOL, UNIPROT_ACCESSION, ENTREZ_GENE_ID, CPATH_ID.
+Current node attributes consist of GENE_SYMBOL, UNIPROT_ACCESSION, ENTREZ_GENE_ID and Organism (ncbi tax id).
+If an attribute cannot be determined, "NOT SPECIFIED" will be used.

 BioPAX
 ------